Wednesday, September 11, 2024

 Yesterday was a magical day - we saw another bear and could video her right from our balcony!
 This one they think is female and she was fat and happy.
 Quite a comical creature.

-Latitude 84 12’20 N around 1670km from the North Pole and we’re about to discover the nature of Arctic ice.
-The survey helicopter and team went out late morning to find a stable ice floe and the ship navigated to and parked alongside the ice during lunch.
+Latitude 84 12’20" N around 600-700 km from the North Pole and we are about to discover the nature of Arctic sea ice.
+The survey helicopter and team went out late morning to find a stable ice floe and the ship navigated to and parked alongside the ice during lunch - let's not forget food!

 The helicopter went out to find a stable ice floe for us to land

-It’s -3.2C and it’s snowing with poor visibility but improving.
-We will take our first steps on the ice of the Arctic Sea.
-What an exciting time - the ship is buzzing.
-As we speak the ice scientists are out testing the ice and the perimeter is being set up - that will be the safe place (unless a bear appears!).
-Some people will go walking with guides, others will wander at leisure within the set perimeter (that’s us).
+It is -3.2C and snowing with poor visibility - but improving.
+We will soon take our first steps on the ice of the Arctic Ocean.
+What an exciting moment - the ship is buzzing.
+As we speak the ice scientists are out testing the ice and the perimeter is being set up to mark the safe place for us to venture (unless a bear appears!).
+Some people will go walking with guides outside that perimeter while others will wander at leisure within the 'safe' perimeter.

-Scientists collecting ice cores to measure salinity, carbon, iron, strength
+Scientists collecting ice cores to measure salinity, carbon, iron, strength, etc

 Le Commandant Charcot - an impressive ship and icebreaker

-The ship broke a little ice tethering to the ice floe
+The ship broke a little ice while tethering to the ice floe

 No comments: